Without having to discuss it, or beg, Britta had come to an agreement to extend her time in New World.

 “It’s very nice,” said Britta, unable to stop herself smirking.
 “I’m sure she’ll like it.”

 “Don’t let your expectations get too high, this is my first time playing a gigolo.”

-“I don’t want any funny business,” said Billy.
+“I don’t want any funny business,” said Freddy.
 “She’s still my aunt.”